International Student Orientation Answers for newly admitted students related to International Student Orientation and arriving at W&L.

 Airport shuttles from Dulles International Airport (IAD) will be provided to transport you to campus.
 You will receive an email from Hunter Swanson regarding the process and further details.
 In addition, affordable university shuttle services are provided from Lexington to Roanoke Airport and the Washington, DC area over university breaks and at the end of terms.
 Many international students utilize the university shuttle services.

 2. Where will I live?

-First-year students should receive information about residence hall assignment in July.
+All first years will live in one of the two first year residence halls.
+First-year students should receive information about residence hall assignments from the Office of Residential Life.
 If you have a roommate, you will be given that person's contact information so that you can introduce yourself this summer.
 All exchange students will be living in the Global Service House.

 3. How do I ship items to my room?

 You should receive information about the opportunity to purchase packages of bedding, towels and other personal effects from Residence Hall Linens.
 In addition, you may also want to ship items such as a laptop or other school supplies.
 If you want your package to be placed in your room before you arrive, it must arrive at W&L by August 21, 2022.